EssVisionAB/System.Linq.Dynamic.ApiFilter/README.md

 # System.Linq.Dynamic.ApiFilter

 Portable core-level .NET class library.
-Parses a query string filter to be used with System.Linq.Dynamic and translated to sql.
+Parses a query string filter to be used on data entities or in-memory collections.

 ### Filter example1:
 ```